Torment (comics)

-"Torment" is a story arc written by Todd McFarlane that encompassed the first five issues of the new ongoing Spider-Man comic book.
+"Torment" is a comic book story arc written and illustrated by Todd McFarlane that encompasses the first five issues of the new ongoing Spider-Man series.
 It was published in 1990 by Marvel Comics.
 The comic was a record-breaking sales success and helped start the next stage of development in the Modern Age of Comic Books, which would lead to the formation of Image Comics and the rise of the speculator market.

-Plot synopsis
+Plot summary

 The Lizard is going on a murdering spree before Spider-Man tries to stop him.
 The Lizard poisons Spider-Man and throws him off of a building.
-It is later revealed that Calypso is hypnotizing the Lizard to do her bidding.
-Spider-Man defeats both Calypso and the Lizard, but Spider-Man believes the Lizard died from Calypso's effect on his brain.
+It is later revealed that Calypso is hypnotizing the Lizard to do her bidding, and also manipulates Spider-Man's mind, making him think that Kraven the Hunter is alive again after committing suicide.
+After an extreme ordeal, Spider-Man defeats both Calypso and the Lizard and barely survives a building explosion that kills the villains.
+Spider-Man believes the Lizard has died either from the explosion or Calypso's effect on his brain, but the creature has actually survived both.

 Publication history

 McFarlane had been the artist for The Amazing Spider-Man for a long time, and it was for Spider-Man #1 that McFarlane moved to be the artist and the writer, even though "the itch, the creative itch, of writing at the point wasn't so much that I wanted to be a writer.
 Because to me, I just wanted to draw.
 It was being in control of what I was drawing.
 The only way I was going to get there was to go, 'Well, I have to make up the story.'"

 Editor Jim Salicrup has said it came about organically.
 He explained, "I encouraged Todd to get more involved and start inking his own work. ... he was such a naturally good storyteller, and thinking about everything he was doing.
 Todd was willing to go off and write backups or do whatever he could just to starting writing and learn the whole writing thing.
 I felt he was so vital to what we were doing with Spider-Man at the time that I found myself doing something I never thought I'd want to do, which was to add yet another Spider-Man book".

 Part of the thinking was to make more trade paperback-friendly stories: "The ongoing Spider-Man books were like never-ending soap operas.
 When they tried to collect stories, they had a problem.
 So the idea was to create a new series where we would do six-part self-contained stories that could then easily be collected as trade paperbacks" They were also inspired by Epic to try better paper quality.
 Marvel would not introduce it into a current series because of the increase in price, but if they started a new title they could go ahead with their plans.